 Section 5119.14 | Department of mental health and addiction services; powers and duties generally.

-(A) The department of mental health and addiction services shall maintain, operate, manage, and govern state institutions and other services for the care and treatment of mentally ill persons.
+(A) The department of mental health and addiction services shall maintain, operate, manage, and govern state institutions and other services for the care and treatment of persons with mental illnesses.

 (B)(1) The department of mental health and addiction services may, with the approval of the governor, designate the name and purpose of any institutions under its jurisdiction and may change, with the approval of the governor, the designation and name when necessary.

-(2) The department shall divide the state into districts for the purpose of designating the institution in which mentally ill persons are hospitalized and may change the districts.
+(2) The department shall divide the state into districts for the purpose of designating the institution in which persons with mental illnesses are hospitalized and may change the districts.

 (3) Subject to section 5139.08 and pursuant to Chapter 5122. of the Revised Code and on the agreement of the departments of mental health and addiction services and youth services, the department of mental health and addiction services may receive from the department of youth services for psychiatric observation, diagnosis, or treatment any person eighteen years of age or older in the custody of the department of youth services.
 The departments may enter into a written agreement specifying the procedures necessary to implement this division.

 (C) The department of mental health and addiction services shall designate hospitals, facilities, and community mental health services providers for the custody, care, and special treatment of, and authorize payment for such custody, care, and special treatment provided to, persons who are charged with a crime and who are found incompetent to stand trial or not guilty by reason of insanity.